ToxiCraft: A Novel Framework for Synthetic Generation of Harmful Information: Experiment Setup

 \subsection{Implementation Details}

-We employed GPT-4 \cite{openai2024gpt4} as our agent model, for generations, in our experiment, we set N to be 1000, K to be 100, and M to be 3.
+We employed GPT-4 \cite{openai2024gpt4} as our agent model.
+For generations, in our experiment, we set N to be 1000, K to be 100, and M to be 3.
 For smaller-scale classification tasks, we utilized two language models of a reasonable size: BERT-base \cite{devlin2019bert} and RoBERTa-base \cite{liu2019roberta} as downstream models.
 The implementations provided by Hugging Face \cite{wolf-etal-2020-transformers} were utilized for training and evaluating all language models.
-We fine-tuned the learning rate, warm-up steps, number of epochs, batch size, and other hyperparameters for each model.
-For BERT, we use learning rate=$1.8282\times10^{-5}$, epoch=3, batch=4, warm-up step=30.And for RoBERTa, we use learning rate=$1.1856\times10^{-5}$, epoch=3, batch=4, warm-up step=30.
-All fine-tuning experiments were conducted using A40 and GTX 4080TI GPU, and the results are reported in terms of macro-F1 score.
+The fine-tuning parameters are listed in \ref{sec:appendix2}, and we used macro-F1 to report the evaluation scores, ensuring consistency across models and tasks.